Assassination of Inejirō Asanuma: Decline of the Japan Socialist Party

 The Japan Socialist Party had been an unhappy marriage between far-left socialists, centrist socialists and right socialists who had been forced together in order to oppose the consolidation of conservative parties into the Liberal Democratic Party in 1955.
 Asanuma was a charismatic figure who had been able to hold many of these mutually antagonistic factions together through the force of his personality.
-Under Asanuma's leadership, the party had won an increasing amount of seats in the Diet in every election over the latter half of the 1950s and seemed to be gathering momentum.
+Under Asanuma's leadership, the party had won an increasing number of seats in the Diet in every election over the latter half of the 1950s and seemed to be gathering momentum.
 Asanuma's death deprived the party of his adroit leadership, and thrust Saburō Eda into the leadership role instead.
 Eda rapidly took the party in a more centrist direction, far faster than the left socialists were ready to accept.
 This led to growing infighting within the party and drastically damaged its ability to present a cohesive message to the public.
 Over the rest of the 1960s and going forward, the number of seats the socialists held in the Diet continued to decline until the party's extinction in 1996.

 Television, Kenzaburō Ōe novelas, and copycat crimes

 Because Asanuma's assassination took place in front of television cameras, it was repeatedly shown on television for weeks and was seen by almost everyone in Japan with access to a television.
 Within a few weeks of the assassination, Nobel Prize-winning author Kenzaburō Ōe wrote two novellas, Seventeen and The Death of a Political Youth, that were obviously inspired by Yamaguchi's actions, although he was not mentioned by name.

-Yamaguchi's actions and the massive publicity that they received inspired a rash of copycat crimes, as a number of political figures became targets of assassination plots and attempts over the next few years.
-In February 1961, at seventeen years of age, right-wing youth Kazutaka Komori attempted to assassinate the publisher of the magazine Chūō Kōron.
-Komori was said to have been directly inspired by Yamaguchi's actions.
+Yamaguchi's actions and the massive publicity they received inspired a rash of copycat crimes, as a number of political figures became targets of assassination plots and attempts over the next few years.
+Of the notable crimes inspired by Yamaguchi's attack one was the Shimanaka incident of 1 February 1961.
+In this incident, Kazutaka Komori, a 17-year-old member of the Greater Japan Patriotic Party, attempted to assassinate the president of Chūō Kōron magazine for publishing a graphic dream sequence depicting the beheading of the emperor and his family.
+This played a role in establishing what came to be known as the Chrysanthemum taboo.

 Yasushi Nagao photograph

 A photograph of the moment immediately after Yamaguchi stabbed Asanuma was taken by Mainichi Shinbun newspaper photographer Yasushi Nagao, who had been assigned to cover the debate.
 As Yamaguchi rushed Asanuma, Nagao instinctively adjusted the focal distance of his lens from 4,5 m (15 ft.) to 3 meters (10 ft.) and captured an extremely clear image of the assassination.
-Nagao's photograph won the World Press Photo of the Year award for 1960, and won the 1961 Pulitzer Prize.
-Today it is still found in collections as among the greatest photographs of the 20th century.
-The photograph allowed Nagao to leave Japan and travel the world at a time when Japanese people were generally not granted permission to travel overseas.
-He was able to quit his job at Mainichi in 1962 and parlay his fame into a career as a freelance photographer.
+Nagao's photograph won the World Press Photo of the Year award for 1960, and the 1961 Pulitzer Prize.